 Complaints are not always easy to define.
-It is therefore important to keep in mind a distinction between concerns, problems and complaints.
-These can often arise from the consequences or perceived consequences of resource allocations, operational difficulties, working practices or individual actions.
+It is the refere important to keep in mind a distinction between concerns, problems and complaints.
+These can often arise from the consequences or perceived consequences or resource allocations, operational difficulties, working practices or individual actions.